cisagov/ScubaGear/README.md

   When using the configuration file option, all non-default parameters must be specified in the file.
 ScubaGear does not allow other command line options with `-ConfigFilePath`.
 The file path defaults to the same directory where the script is executed.
 The file path must point to a valid configuration file.
 It can be either a relative or absolute path.
 The file can be used to specify both standard tool parameters as well as custom parameters used by the Azure Active Directory (AAD) product assessment.
 See [AAD Conditional Access Policy Exemptions](#aad-conditional-access-policy-exemptions) for more details.

 - **$LogIn** is a `$true` or `$false` variable that if set to `$true` will prompt the user to provide credentials to establish a connection to the specified M365 products in the **$ProductNames** variable.
 For most use cases, leave this variable to be `$true`.
 A connection is established in the current PowerShell terminal session with the first authentication.
 To run another verification in the same PowerShell session,  set this variable to be `$false` to bypass the need to authenticate again in the same session.
+> **Note**
-Note: defender will ask for authentication even if this variable is set to `$false`
+> Defender will ask for authentication even if this variable is set to `$false`

-- **$ProductNames** is a list of one ore more M365 shortened product names that the tool will assess when it is executed.
+- **$ProductNames** is a list of one or more M365 shortened product names that the tool will assess when it is executed.
 Acceptable product name values are listed below.
 To assess Azure Active Directory you would enter the value **aad**.
 To assess Exchange Online you would enter **exo** and so forth.
   - Azure Active Directory: **aad**
   - Defender for Office 365: **defender**
   - Exchange Online: **exo**